supertestnet/things-bitvm-needs/README.md

 # DevEd

-- [ ] Make youtube videos documenting how you write apps for bitvm
+- [ ] Make youtube videos documenting how to write apps for bitvm
-- [ ] Make text tutorials documenting how you write apps for bitvm
+- [ ] Make text tutorials documenting how to write apps for bitvm

 # Meta